jdansev/Space-Deck-BabylonJS/README.md

 # Interstellar-Observation-Deck
-Witness some of the universe's most beautiful and mysterious celestial bodies from the comfort of an observation deck in deep space.
-Built with [BabylonJS](https://www.babylonjs.com/)
+A 3D interactive experience built with [BabylonJS](https://www.babylonjs.com/).
+Witness some of the universe's most beautiful and mysterious celestial bodies from an observation deck in deep space.

 ### Setup
 To run this project, install it locally using npm: